Knivash/Phonepe_pulse-Project/README.md

 5. **Improving customer experience**: By analyzing transaction data and identifying areas where customers are experiencing friction or challenges, data scientists can work with product teams to improve the customer experience and increase customer satisfaction.

+## Disclaimer

+This application is intended for educational and research purposes only and should not be used for any commercial or unethical activities.